deepinv/deepinv/docs/source/deepinv.optim.rst

 .. math::
     \qquad (x_{k+1}, z_{k+1}) = \operatorname{FixedPoint}(x_k, z_k, f, g, A, y, ...)

-where :math:`x` is a variable converging to the solution of the minimisation problem, and :math:`z` is an additional (dual) variable that may be required in the computation of the fixed point operator.
+where :math:`x` is a variable converging to the solution of the minimization problem, and :math:`z` is an additional (dual) variable that may be required in the computation of the fixed point operator.